‘The Young And The Restless’ Spoilers: Chloe Scrambles As Nick And Chelsea Dig

 The Young and the Restless spoilers tease that the week of March 27 will be a big one in Genoa City.
-Nick and Chelsea are going to be asking some difficult questions and Chloe will be scrambling.
+Nick and Chelsea are going to be asking some difficult questions, and Chloe will be scrambling.
 Cane is in a difficult position thanks to his drunken night in Toyko with Juliet and sparks are flying between Jordan, Hilary, Devon, and Mariah.
 What else is on the way according to the latest Young and Restless spoilers?

 Chelsea and Nick discovered a tracker in Connor’s stuffed toy and Young and Restless spoilers reveal that they will question Chloe about it.
 SheKnows Soaps indicates that Chloe will admit that she put the tracker in the toy, but she comes up with a story about why she did it, saying that she was trying to protect her friend.
-She’ll be excited to reveal her engagement news, asking her friend to be her maid of honor, and once Chelsea and Nick are alone again they discuss the tracker situation.
+She’ll be excited to reveal her engagement news, asking her friend to be her maid of honor, and once Chelsea and Nick are alone again, they discuss the tracker situation.

 While Chelsea will initially believe Chloe, Nick remains suspicious and Young and Restless spoilers hint that it will not take them long to piece together that Chloe could have been at the cabin the night Adam supposedly died.
 He will begin to feel certain that she may have been responsible, or at least involved, in the cabin explosion.
 Nick will talk about finding the records of the tracker’s connection to a phone while Chelsea finds it hard to believe Chloe could have killed Adam.